tjgillis/sdk-ios/README.markdown

 PlayHave automatically downloads and stores a number of content templates after a successful PHPublisherOpenRequest.
 This happens automatically in the background after each open request, so there's no integration required to take advantage of this feature.

 ### Requesting content for your placements
-You request content for your app using your API token, secret, and a placement ID to identify the placement for which you are requesting content.
+You request content for your app using your API token, secret, and a placement tag to identify the placement for which you are requesting content.
 Implement PHPublisherContentRequestDelegate methods to receive callbacks from this request.
 Refer to the following section as well as *example/PublisherContentViewController.m* for a sample implementation.

 	PHPublisherContentRequest *request = [PHPublisherContentRequest requestForApp:(NSString *)token secret:(NSString *)secret placement:(NSString *)placement delegate:(id)delegate];
 	request.showsOverlayImmediately = YES; //optional, see below.
 	[request send];

-The placement IDs are set using the PlayHaven Developer Dashboard.
+The placement tags are set using the PlayHaven Developer Dashboard.

 Optionally, you can show the loading overlay immediately by setting the request object's *showsOverlayImmediately* property to YES.
 This is useful if you would like keep users from interacting with your UI while the content is loading.